vishalbakshi/blog/posts/2026-09-07-mundane/index.md

 ![](mundane.png)

-one of my greatest successes in life is reaching a state of mind multiple times during the week, or even a day, where i see beauty in the mundane and feel peace or excitement.
+one of my greatest successes in life is reaching a state of mind multiple times during the week, and sometimes multiple times during the day, where i see beauty in the mundane and feel peace or excitement.

 "beauty" is an understatement. awe-inspiring, ethereal, spiritual are more accurate.